Caring for Ram Cichlids: A Step-by-Step Guide

 Gender differences: male vs female

-German blue rams, like many cichlid species, exhibit sexual dimorphism, which means there are visual differences between males and females.
-Here are some key differences between male and female:
+German blue rams, like many cichlid species, exhibit sexual dimorphism, meaning there are distinct visual differences between males and females.
+Here are some key differences:

-3. Markings: During breeding and territorial displays, males might display darker markings, especially on their gill covers and throat areas.
-These markings can appear as black spots or lines.
+During breeding and territorial displays, males may exhibit darker markings, especially on their gill covers and throat areas, which can manifest as black spots or lines.
+Additionally, males often have a more streamlined and elongated body shape, while females may appear slightly rounder.

 Ram cichlid male and female